background preloader

 Hacklab Un article de Wikipédia, l'encyclopédie libre.
 Un hackerspace, hacklab ou media hacklab est un lieu où des gens avec un intérêt commun (souvent autour de l'informatique, de la technologie, des sciences, des arts...) peuvent se rencontrer et collaborer.
 Les Hackerspaces peuvent être vus comme des laboratoires communautaires ouverts où des gens (les hackers) peuvent partager ressources et savoir[1].
 Beaucoup de hackerspaces utilisent et participent à des projets autour du logiciels libres, du hardware libre, ou des médias alternatifs.
 Ils sont souvent physiquement installés dans des maisons des associations ou des universités, mais dès que le nombre d'adhérents et l'éventail des activités augmente ils déménagent généralement dans des espaces industriels ou d'anciens entrepôts.
 Fonctions[modifier | modifier le code] Les activités qui prennent place dans un hackerpace peuvent être très variables selon l'endroit.
 Organisation[modifier | modifier le code] Critiques[modifier | modifier le code]

-MAKERS Wiki Type of website that visitors can edit A wiki ( WIK-ee) is an online hypertext publication collaboratively edited and managed by its own audience, using a web browser.
-A typical wiki contains multiple pages for the subjects or scope of the project, and could be either open to the public or limited to use within an organization for maintaining its internal knowledge base.
+Wiki Type of website that visitors can edit A wiki ( WI-kee) is a form of online hypertext publication that is collaboratively edited and managed by its audience directly through a web browser.
+A typical wiki contains multiple pages that can either be edited by the public or limited to use within an organization for maintaining its internal knowledge base.
 Wikis are enabled by wiki software, otherwise known as wiki engines.
-The online encyclopedia project, Wikipedia, is the most popular wiki-based website, and is one of the most widely viewed sites in the world, having been ranked in the top twenty since 2007.[3]
+There are hundreds of thousands of wikis in use, both public and private, including wikis functioning as knowledge management resources, note-taking tools, community websites, and intranets.
+The online encyclopedia project Wikipedia is the most popular wiki-based website, as well being one of the most popular websites on the entire internet, having been ranked consistently as such since at least 2007.[7]
 Wikipedia is not a single wiki but rather a collection of hundreds of wikis, with each one pertaining to a specific language.
-Characteristics In their book The Wiki Way: Quick Collaboration on the Web, Ward Cunningham and co-author Bo Leuf described the essence of the Wiki concept:[8][9][page needed] Editing Source editing Layout consistency Basic syntax Visual editing
+Characteristics Editing Source editing Searching

 Hyperloop Artist's impression of a Hyperloop capsule: Air compressor on the front, passenger compartment in the middle, battery compartment at the back and air bearing skis at the bottom.
 A 3D sketch of the Hyperloop infrastructure.
 Note that the steel tubes are rendered transparent in this image.
 The Hyperloop is a conceptual high-speed transportation system envisioned by entrepreneur Elon Musk,[1][2] incorporating reduced-pressure tubes in which pressurized capsules ride on a cushion of air, driven by a combination of linear induction motors and air compressors.[3]
 The conceptual route runs from the Los Angeles region to the San Francisco Bay Area, paralleling the Interstate 5 corridor for most of its length, with an expected journey time of 35 minutes, meaning that passengers would traverse the 354-mile (570 km) route at an average speed of around 598 mph (962 km/h), with a top speed of 760 mph (1,220 km/h).
 History[edit] Theory and operation[edit] Initial design[edit] Computer simulation[edit]